emitskevich/kafka-reo/README.md

 1. Apply deduplication, unwrap and restore initial partitioning, using exactly-once delivery within the destination cluster.

+It requires more than 2x resources as compared with just at-least-once replication, but does the job.

 ### Design schema
 ![design-schema-v2.png](design-schema-v2.png)
 There is also `design-schema.drawio` in the project root.